We're Just Starting

 0xc72C85BDd6584324619176618E86E5e3196C6b47

-If you want to leave, you take your data with you.
-Build something you actually own. [ localghost.ai ]
+Everything is open source, export buttons built in, and if you want to leave you take your data with you.
+The box on your desk is infrastructure you own. [ localghost.ai ]